Health Insurance for Depression: Coverage & Plans | PolicyX

 What is Depression?

-Depression, also known as major depressive disorder or clinical depression, is a common and serious mood disorder that negatively affects how you feel, the way you think and how you act.
-It’s characterised by persistent sadness, loss of interest or pleasure in activities, and can lead to a variety of emotional and physical problems.
-It’s more than just feeling ’blue’ for a few days; it’s a persistent condition that can significantly interfere with daily life, affecting your ability to work, sleep, study, eat, and enjoy once pleasurable activities.
-It usually comes under the mental health insurance in India.
+Depression, also known as major depressive disorder or clinical depression, is a common and serious mood disorder that negatively affects how you feel, the way you think, and how you act.
+It's characterized by persistent sadness, loss of interest or pleasure in activities, and can lead to a variety of emotional and physical problems.
+It's more than just feeling 'blue' for a few days; it's a persistent condition that can significantly interfere with daily life, affecting your ability to work, sleep, study, eat, and enjoy once pleasurable activities.
+It is typically covered under mental health insurance in India.

 All You Need to Know About Depression: Symptoms